How to Become an AutoCAD Designer in 5 Steps

 Step 4: Secure Employment

 AutoCAD designers are prepared for drafting jobs in a variety of areas, including aeronautical, architectural, electrical, and mechanical drafting.
-While the BLS predicts that employment for drafters will decline by three percent between 2014 and 2024, some demand still exists.
+While the BLS predicts that employment for drafters will have little or no change between 2018 and 2028, some demand still exists.
 And drafters with AutoCAD or other computer-aided design training should have an advantage.
 Most jobs are with architectural, engineering, and other related services firms that work under contract designing construction projects and providing engineering services.

 Step 5: Advance Your Career